joshwright04/music-ml/README.md

 It can be found at:
 [https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification](https://www.kaggle.com/datasets/andradaolteanu/gtzan-dataset-music-genre-classification)

-Place the zip file from the above link into the `data` folder and unzip it.
+Download and place the zip file from the above link into the `data` folder and unzip it.
 The final structure should look like this:

 ```
 data/